matt1883/azure-content/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

     var nativeClientApp_clientId = "1950a258-227b-4e31-a9cf-717495945fc2";
     var creds = UserTokenProvider.LoginWithPromptAsync(domain, ActiveDirectoryClientSettings.UsePromptOnly(nativeClientApp_clientId, new Uri("urn:ietf:wg:oauth:2.0:oob"))).Result;

-Alternatively, the following snippet can be used to authenticate your application non-interactively, using a service principal.
+Alternatively, the following snippet can be used to authenticate your application non-interactively, using the client secret / key for an application / service principal.

     // Service principal / appplication authentication with client secret / key
     //    Use the client ID and certificate of an existing AAD "Web App" application.
     SynchronizationContext.SetSynchronizationContext(new SynchronizationContext());
     var domain = "<AAD-directory-domain>";
     var webApp_clientId = "<AAD-application-clientid>";
-    string clientSecret = "<AAD-application-clientid>";
+    var clientSecret = "<AAD-application-clientid>";
+    var clientCredential = new ClientCredential(webApp_clientId, clientSecret);
-    var creds = ApplicationTokenProvider.LoginSilentAsync(domain, new ClientCredential(webApp_clientId, clientSecret)).Result;
+    var creds = ApplicationTokenProvider.LoginSilentAsync(domain, clientCredential).Result;

+As a third option, the following snippet can be used to authenticate your application non-interactively, using the certificate for an application / service principal.

+    // Service principal / application authentication with certificate
+    //    Use the client ID and certificate of an existing AAD "Web App" application.
+    SynchronizationContext.SetSynchronizationContext(new SynchronizationContext());
+    var domain = "<AAD-directory-domain>";
+    var webApp_clientId = "<AAD-application-clientid>";
+    X509Certificate2 clientCert = <AAD-application-client-certificate>
+    var clientAssertionCertificate = new ClientAssertionCertificate(webApp_clientId, clientCert);
+    var token = ApplicationTokenProvider.LoginSilentWithCertificateAsync(domain, clientAssertionCertificate).Result;

 ## Create Data Lake Store client objects